Molde Airport: Facilities

 Molde Airport is situated along Moldefjorden at Årø, 5 km from the town center.

 Owned and operated by the state-owned Avinor, it is the sole airport with scheduled services in Romsdal.
 It features an asphalt runway with physical dimensions 2220 by 45 m aligned 07/25.
 It has a takeoff run available (TORA) of 2120 and 2080 m on runways 07 and 25, respectively, and a landing distance available (LDA) of 1980 m.
 It is equipped with a category I instrument landing system in both directions.
 The airport is equipped with category 7 fire and rescue service.
 There is no parallel taxiway.
 The airport resides at a reference elevation of 3 m above mean sea level.

 About 200 people work at the airport.
 It has opening hours from 05:30 to 23:00.
 There is parking for 600 cars.
 The airport is situated immediately off European Road E39.
 There is apron parking for six jetliners, as well as a general aviation area.

-The departures area has two dining sites and a duty-free store.
+The departures area has dining area and a duty-free store.
 The operations building measures 2600 m2 and consists of offices, the fire station, garages and workshops.
 Aviation fuel is provided by Shell.
 Jetpak SAS Cargo owns a freight terminal, situated between the passenger terminal and the operations building.
 The control tower is located on an artificial peninsula on the south side of the runway.
 It provides aerodrome flight information service.
 The air space around the airport is controlled by Vigra Approach.

 Airlines and destinations

-The busiest route out of Molde are services to Oslo, which are flown by both Scandinavian Airlines and Norwegian Air Shuttle, both with three daily round trips using Boeing 737s.
+The busiest route out of Molde are services to Oslo, which are flown by Norwegian Air Shuttle, with three daily round trips using Boeing 737s.
 Regional carrier Widerøe flies multiple daily trips to Trondheim and Bergen, using Bombardier Dash 8s. Årø served 481,406 passengers, 9,412 aircraft movements and handled 3,517 tonnes of cargo in 2014.
 Molde is the airport which handles the fourth-most domestic post in the country.
 Operation of the airport ran at a deficit of NOK 40 million in 2012.